Ready to say goodbye to student loan debt for good? Learn More

 The following types of insurance benefits are exempt:

-• Life insurance proceeds are fully exempt.
+• Life insurance proceeds, fully exempt.

-• Mutual aid association benefits are fully exempt.
+• Mutual aid association benefits, fully exempt

-• Fraternal benefit society benefits are fully exempt.
+• Fraternal benefit society benefits, fully exempt

 Written By: